clausqr/German-Traffic-Sign-Classifier-Using-DNN/README.md

 ## 2. Submission Files

 1. This writeup !
-2. The project code, which is submitted with this writeup and also availiable at [my github](https://github.com/clausqr/XXXXXX)
+2. The project code, which is submitted with this writeup and also availiable at [https://github.com/clausqr/German-Traffic-Sign-Classifier-Using-DNN](https://github.com/clausqr/German-Traffic-Sign-Classifier-Using-DNN)

 ## 3. Dataset Exploration